JonasGeiping/cramming/model_card.md

 ### Limitations and bias

-The training data used for this model was further filtered and sorted beyond the normal C4 (not that normal C4 is particularly high quality).
+The training data used for this model was further filtered and sorted beyond the normal Pile.
 These modifications were not tested for unintended consequences.

 ## Training data, Training procedure, Preprocessing, Pretraining